UD-S24-CISC374/final-project-orange/docs/egdd.md

 _Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives._

-Tries Remaining: A counter displays the number of tries remaining, giving players visual feedback on how many attempts they have left to find the shortest path.
-Level Completion: When the player completes a level, the mother frog has a happy face to show that the player can move on to the next level
+Level Completion: When the player completes a level, the mother frog has a happy face to show that the player can move on to the next level.
+A congratulatory message comes up as well.
-When you don’t select the shortest path the frog will cry and you will lose one try.
-When the frog cries the player will know that they have selected the wrong path.
-A sad sound will also play
+When you don’t select the shortest path the frog will show a sad face and you will get a hint.
-If the frog is reunited with their mother a happy face will show on the screen with a happy sound
+If the frog is reunited with their mother a happy face will show on the screen.

 # Story and Gameplay